Comparing Multiclass Classification Algorithms for Financial Distress Prediction: Discussion

-It often acquires policies unique to the classes found in the training set.
+\begin{itemize} \item Large memory requirements Especially when employing experience replay, which includes storing and sampling from a significant replay buffer, DQN often needs a lot of RAM. \item Curse of dimensionality Finding the most effective measures and achieving efficient convergence can be more difficult when the DQN training and learning process is impacted by the curse of dimensionality.
+Consequently, DQN's ability to do multiclass classification well may be constrained by its ability to handle significant feature spaces. \item Limited generalization to new classes It often acquires policies unique to the classes found in the training set.
 They are efficient at handling well-known classes, but they have a limited ability to generalise to unfamiliar or new classes.
 In dynamic classification contexts where new classes continually emerge, the technique is less adaptive since incorporating new classes into the model often requires retraining or considerable fine-tuning.